NBA Rumors: GSW Could Offer James Wiseman And Four First-Rounders To Timberwolves For Karl-Anthony Towns

-Minnesota Timberwolves center Karl-Anthony Towns is one of the superstars who are expected to demand a trade before the 2021 trade deadline.
-Despite the addition of D’Angelo Russell, the Timberwolves still struggle to win games and as of now, they currently own the worst record in the Western Conference in the 2020-21 NBA season.
-Once Towns grows frustrated with their situation and expresses his desire to leave, the Timberwolves could be left with no choice but to listen to offers for him on the market.
+Minnesota Timberwolves center Karl-Anthony Towns is one of the superstars expected to demand a trade before the 2021 deadline.
+Despite the addition of D'Angelo Russell, the Timberwolves still struggle to win games and as of now, they currently own the worst record in the Western Conference in the 2020-21 NBA season.
+If Towns grows frustrated with their situation and expresses a desire to leave, the Timberwolves could be left with no choice but to consider offers for him.

-One of the teams that could express a strong interest in acquiring KAT before the 2021 trade deadline is the Golden State Warriors.
-In a recent article, Greg Patuto of NBA Analysis Network came up with a blockbuster trade idea that would enable KAT to join forces with Stephen Curry, Draymond Green, and Andrew Wiggins in Bay Area this season.
+One of the teams that could express a strong interest in acquiring KAT is the Golden State Warriors.
+In a recent article, Greg Patuto of NBA Analysis Network came up with a blockbuster trade idea that would enable KAT to join forces with Stephen Curry, Draymond Green, and Andrew Wiggins in the Bay Area this season.
 In the proposed scenario, the Warriors would be offering a package that includes James Wiseman, Kelly Oubre Jr., Kevon Looney, a 2021 first-round pick, a 2023 first-round pick, a 2025 first-round pick, and a 2027 first-round pick to the Timberwolves in exchange for Towns.

 Golden State would certainly need to pay a huge price to convince the Timberwolves to engage in a blockbuster deal, but Patuto believes that it would be worth it if it means acquiring a player of Towns' caliber.